 The Community Legal Clinic of York Region helps tenants from the Region in three main ways.

 CLCYR staff act as Tenant Duty Counsel at the Landlord and Tenant Board.
-This Board holds public hearings at the Royal Canadian Legion at 707 Srigley Street, Newmarket, Ontario, six days per month.
 Duty Counsel serve unrepresented tenants who have hearings that day.
 Duty Counsel introduce themselves at the beginning of the hearing block and will review legal papers, provide legal advice and offer representation in some cases.
 Learn more about the Landlord and Tenant Board and Tenant Duty Counsel.

 CLCYR also operates an Eviction Prevention Program to assist vulnerable tenants.
 This critically celebrated program provides intensive services and social work support to vulnerable tenants facing imminent eviction.
-This program receives funding from the Region of York.
+This program receives funding from the York Region.

 Our paralegals and lawyers also give summary advice on all manner of tenant and co-op related questions.
 This advice is given over the phone to people who ask for help from our office.
 In some circumstances, our staff can help prepare documents and provide representation as well.